ilknurCakir/AirBnBBostonData/README.md

 .png files -- saved visualizations

-For cleaning and data wrangling efforts, machine learning models applied take a look at EDA.ipynb
+For cleaning and data wrangling efforts, machine learning models applied in this analysis, take a look at EDA.ipynb

-summary of the results
+Results from this analysis can be summarized as follows:

+1. The average price of homes in Boston is weekly seasonal.
+Removing this, the price decreases drastically from September 2016 until February 2017 by 30%.
+It starts to increase in February, jumps by 14% in mid-April and continues increasing until September.

+2. The busiest time in Boston starts in May and continues until September

+3. Price movements in each neighbourhood is different.

+4. We can predict the price with rmse of $1.51 by using AdaBoostRegressor

+5. The variation in price can be explained by features of how many people home accommodates, latitude and longitude of the place, if rented place is entire home/apartment and if the place has a kitchen or not.

+6. The distinctive words used in place description and reviews for each neighbourhood are found, see EDA.ipynb

+7. Word Cloud of reviews reveal that most frequent words are positive about the experience with AirBnB homes in Boston